JohnPatrickAncajas/Portfolio2023/README.md

 # Portfolio
- A compilation of myacademic and professional materials that exemplifies your\ beliefs, skills, qualifications, education, training, and experiences.
+ A compilation of my academic and professional materials that exemplifies my beliefs, skills, qualifications, education, training, and experiences.